mffajardor/NS2DA-Electrical/README.md

 ```

 ### Local Setup with Conda

-If you wish to run this notebook on your local machine, you should have [Anaconda](https://www.anaconda.com/download#downloads) installed .
+If you wish to run this notebook on your local machine, you should have [Anaconda](https://www.anaconda.com/download#downloads) installed.
 After installing Anaconda, follow these steps to create a new Conda environment and install the necessary packages:

 1. Open the Anaconda Command Prompt (Windows) or Terminal (Linux/MacOS).